itsayushch/musico/README.md

 Musico is a private bot for GWA tech discord server and cannot be added to your server.

 ### Self Hosting
 Please don't.
-Incase of self-hosting, no help will be provded from our side.
+Incase of self-hosting, no help will be provided from our side.

 # Credits
 [**Ayush CH**](https://ayushkr.me/)